We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Studies have identified several features of a pillow that may benefit people who sleep on their backs.
 Pillow temperature, support, and shape are important considerations.

-- For adjustable fill: Coop Home Goods Premium Adjustable Loft Pillow
+- Best for adjustable fill: Coop Home Goods Premium Adjustable Loft Pillow

-- For different firmness feels: Parachute Home Down Pillow
+- Best for different firmness feels: Parachute Home Down Pillow

-- For head, neck, and shoulder support: Tempur Pedic Neck Pillow
+- Best for head, neck, and shoulder support: Tempur Pedic Neck Pillow

-- For a contour pillow: Epabo Contour Memory Foam Pillow
+- Best for a contour pillow: Epabo Contour Memory Foam Pillow

-- For a cooler sleep: Snuggle-Pedic Ultra-Luxury Bamboo Pillow
+- Best for a cooler sleep: Snuggle-Pedic Ultra-Luxury Bamboo Pillow

-- For a wedge pillow: Xtreme Comforts Memory Foam Bed Wedge
+- Best for a wedge pillow: Xtreme Comforts Memory Foam Bed Wedge

-- For neck strain: Coop Home Goods Eden Memory Foam Pillow
+- Best for neck strain: Coop Home Goods Eden Memory Foam Pillow

 People sleep on their side, front, or back, or a combination of the three.
 A